Land Clearing & Brush Removal in Diamond Springs, CA

 - Extended fire season: Wildfires continue into October in El Dorado County.
 Maintain vigilant defensible space upkeep and keep fire breaks clear through Indian summer heat.

 - Oak leaf accumulation: Heavy oak leaf drop creates thick fuel layers around structures.
-We provide fall cleanup services to remove this fire hazard before winter rains arrive.
+Fall cleanup services are available to remove this fire hazard before winter rains arrive.

 - First autumn rains: Can cause erosion on summer clearing work if not properly stabilized.
-We ensure all projects have adequate erosion control in place.
+All projects are given adequate erosion control to keep it in place.

 - Property assessment: Excellent time to evaluate fire break effectiveness and plan winter clearing projects during vegetation dormancy.